 “The effects of landscape and visual impact cannot be measured or calculated and mitigation measures are limited.
 However, experience gained recently suggests that opposition to wind farms is mainly encountered during the planning stage.
 After commissioning the acceptability is strong.” (source)

-There are over 250,000 of these eyesores as of 2016, and some wind zealots want to see up to 3.8 million.
-They are far more interested in megawatts than rural scenery.
+Globally, there were over 341,000 of these eyesores as of 2016 and some wind zealots want to see up to 3.8 million.
+They’re far more interested in megawatts than rural scenery.

 If these were suddenly looming above your town and spewing noise, would you call them magnificent or maleficent?
-If those hills could speak would they choose such defilement?
+If ancient hills could speak would they choose such defilement?

 The wind power industry claims home values aren’t affected by horizons full of machines that hijack serenity.
 Just apply some common sense here!
 Many people simply move.